Prgrmmr633/JenkinsToGithub/README.md

 # JenkinsToGithub
-Jenkins to Github Pipeline deployment using Docker
+Jenkins Pipeline deployment using Docker Container and Github Repository